MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture-video.md

 ## Setting up your project
 The example code in this walkthrough was created using the **Blank App (Universal Windows)** C# project template in Visual Studio 2019.
 In order to use the **Windows.Graphics.Capture** APIs in your app, you must include the **Graphics Capture** capability in the Package.appxmanifest file for your project.
 This example saves generated video files to the Videos Library on the device.
 To access this folder you must include the **Videos Library** capability.

 To install the SharpDX Nuget package, in Visual Studio select **Manage Nuget Packages**.
-In the Browse tab search for the SharpDX.Direct3D11 package and click **Install**.
+In the Browse tab search for the "SharpDX.Direct3D11" package and click **Install**.

-Note that in order to minimize the size of the code listings, the code in the walkthrough below omits explicit namespace references and the declaration of MainPage class member variables which are named with a leading underscore, "_".
+Note that in order to reduce the size of the code listings in this article, the code in the walkthrough below omits explicit namespace references and the declaration of MainPage class member variables which are named with a leading underscore, "_".

 ## Setup for encoding